Soccer-Fiorentina come from behind to grab 1-1 draw against Juventus | Sports-Games

 For the first time in 10 years, Juventus have scored within the opening 10 minutes of play for three consecutive games in a single Serie A season.
 However, they also have not made a shot in the second half only for the fifth time since 2004-05 -- on three of the occasions it had happened against Fiorentina.

+"We should have closed the game in the first half," Allegri said.
+"We weren't able to bite and that's the only regret...
+We got our fifth useful result, now we think about the Champions League."

-Juventus host Salernitana next Sunday, while Fiorentina travel to Bologna eariler that day.
+Juventus host Salernitana next Sunday, while Fiorentina travel to Bologna earlier that day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)